sourcesnow/xpspl/docs/api/low_priority.rst

 	/**
 	 * Registers the given process to have a low priority.
 	 *
 	 * Processes registered with a low priority will be executed after those with
 	 * a high and default priority.
 	 *
-	 * This allows for controlling the order of processes rather than using FIFO.
+	 * .. note::
 	 *
-	 * A low priority process is useful when multiple processes will execute and it
-	 * must always be one of the very last to run.
-	 *
 	 *    This registers the priority as *PHP_INT_MAX*.
 	 *
-	 * .. note::
-	 *
 	 *    This is not an interruption.
 	 *
-	 *    Installed interruptions will still be executed after a low priority
+	 *    After signal interrupts will still be executed after a low priority
 	 *    process.
 	 *
 	 * @param  callable|process  $process  PHP Callable or \XPSPL\Process.